 Provided by MediCom Worldwide, Inc.

 Supported by Teva Pharmacuticals

-Review and participate in this clinical discussion between a young adult female patient and her primary care provider as they discuss the challenges associated with increasing migraine severity.
+Review and participate in this clinical discussion between a patient and her primary care provider as they explore options for achieving optimal pain control of her migraine headaches.

 Primary care providers who are physicians, pharmacists, and physician assistants who provide care to patients with migraine

 After completing this activity, the participant should be better able to:

 Identify patients who are candidates for preventive treatment through effective questioning and assessment of migraine frequency and severity

 List current and emerging pharmacologic treatment options designed to reduce the frequency and severity of migraine attacks

 As an organization accredited by the Accreditation Council for Continuing Medical Education (ACCME), Accreditation Council for Pharmacy Education (ACPE) and California State Board of Registered Nursing, MediCom Worldwide, Inc. requires everyone who is in a position to control the content of an educational activity to disclose all relevant financial relationships with any commercial interest.
 The ACCME defines “relevant financial relationships” as financial relationships in any amount, occurring within the past 12 months, including financial relationships of a spouse or life partner, that could create a conflict of interest.

 Contributing Author Susan L. Hutchinson, MD Director and Founder Orange County Migraine & Headache Center Irvine, CA